jessicarush/react-notes/client_side_routing.md

 }
 ```

-Note that Links are relative so in the DashboardMsg component:
+Note that Links are relative so from the DashboardMsg component:

 ```javascript
 <Link to='.'>current route</Link>